graysonlee123/Vue-Subscription-Tracker/README.md

 ### General

-[] Filters
 [] account page - full screen route
   [] settings page - integrate with account page
-[] Add sorting links to main menu; ?filter=all, ?filter=month, ?filter=week
-  [] For All, add accordion
-[] Make slider for upcoming payments in Subscription component instead of a scrollbar [] Year and day parsing for future payments
-[] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Handle removing error on lost focus for an error'd field's input [] Landing page
+[] Make slider for upcoming payments in Subscription component instead of a scrollbar [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Handle removing error on lost focus for an error'd field's input [] Landing page
-[] Look into making webapp only on /app, serve Home, About, Contact page on Node?
 [] Sanitize user information on signup
-[] Redirect logged in users away from login / register screen [x] New design
+[] Redirect logged in users away from login / register screen [x] Look into making webapp only on /app, serve Home, About, Contact page on Node?
+[x] Filters
+[x] New design
 [x] Need to fine tune inputs for sub form
 -x Check input types for phones